-What is AODA?
+What is the AODA?

 The Accessibility for Ontarians with Disabilities Act (AODA) is a statute that was enacted in 2005 by the Legislative Assembly of Ontario, Canada.
 The objective of this statute was to make all public establishments accessible to Ontarians with disabilities by 2025.

-How Did AODA Evolve?
+How Did the AODA Evolve?

-The precursor to AODA was the Ontarians with Disabilities Act (ODA) that was passed in 2001.
+The precursor to the AODA was the Ontarians with Disabilities Act (ODA) that was passed in 2001.
 The purpose of this bill was to remove barriers that prevented people with disabilities in Ontario to fully participate in everyday life.
 However, the act was weak because there were no penalties, enforcements, or deadlines involved.
 Also, it was limited in its scope and applied only to municipal governments and government ministries.
-There were several groups that rallied for improvements in this act almost as soon as it was passed.
+There were several groups that rallied for improvements to this act almost as soon as it was passed.

 The following table summarizes the deadlines involved as part of AODA: